 Bidders may file appeals against the contracting authority’s decision regarding the proposals evaluation within five working days counted as of the notification of the decision or issuance of the minutes.

-The 'standstill period' between the contract award decision and the execution of the public contract must be defined by the contracting entity on a case-by-case basis, with clear rules included in the request for proposals.
+The "standstill period" between the contract award decision and the execution of the public contract must be defined by the contracting entity on a case-by-case basis, with clear rules included in the request for proposals.

-There are three different review mechanisms:
+There are three different review mechanisms.

 There are several remedies that can be granted by the entities in charge of monitoring and/or ruling the legality of the public procurement proceeding.
 However, the applicable laws do not provide for an exhaustive list of possible remedies for breach of the procurement laws.
-Examples of remedies are fines, prohibition to contract with the public administration for a certain period, injunctions and declaration of the public procurement proceeding as being null and void.
+Examples of remedies are fines, prohibition to contract with the public administration for a certain period, termination of the contract, injunctions and declaration of the public procurement proceeding as being null and void.

 Administrative and judicial courts may order the suspension of the public procurement proceeding until a measure is adopted by the contracting authority or until a final decision is taken by the court.

 In addition, administrative challenges to decisions qualifying or disqualifying bidders and evaluating proposals result in the suspension of the procedure until a decision is issued by the administrative authority.
 In the case of challenges against other decisions, the administrative authority will decide whether to suspend the procedure.

 The PPA provides that any citizen can file a challenge related to the tender documents if any breach of the law is identified.
 The complaint must be filed up to five business days prior to the date scheduled for opening of the qualification documents of the bidders.